Digital Documentation Class 9 Notes

 Cut and Paste: It is used to move a selected text from one place to another.

-• Place the cursor where the text has to be moved.
-Click on Edit → Paste option or press CTRL+V
+• Click on Edit → Paste option or press CTRL+V for paste.

 (c) Copy and Paste

-Step 1: Select the text and click on Edit→ Copy option or press CTRL+C
+• Click on Edit→ Copy option or press CTRL+C for copy.

 There are several selection tricks to speed up the selection process as below.